Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: The mth-order Radial Mean Bodies

 is decreasing on $(-1,\infty)$.
 Additionally, if there is equality for any two $p,q\in(-1,\infty),$ then $G_\psi(p)$ is constant.
-Furthermore, $G_\psi (p)$ is constant if, and only if, $\psi^s$ is affine on its support. \end{lemma} The equality conditions of Lemma~\ref{l:mono} are not stated in \cite[Theorem 6.1]{FLM20} but implied by the proof; see \cite[Lemma 2.2]{DL23} for an explicit proof.
-We remark that the full version of the Mellin-Berwald inequality holds for all $s$-concave functions, $s\in \R,$ but the constants become more complicated.
-Additionally, the assumption that $\psi$ is non-increasing can be dropped, but then, in that instance, one may need to restrict the value of $p$ for integrability.
-We now introduce the higher-order radial mean bodies.
+Furthermore, $G_\psi (p)$ is constant if and only if $\psi^s$ is affine on its support. \end{lemma} The equality conditions of Lemma~\ref{l:mono} are not stated in \cite[Theorem 6.1]{FLM20} but implied by the proof; see \cite[Lemma 2.2]{LP25} for an explicit proof.
+We remark that the Mellin transform is defined, and the Mellin-Berwald inequality holds, for all $s$-concave functions, $s\in \R,$ but, for $s<0,$ the constants become more complicated and one must restrict to $p<-\frac{1}{s}$ for integrability.